There has been one epic problem in all my family tree research:

 that Letitia is the daughter of Sir Rowland.

-Now I think both of them are true!
+Now I think it is basically true!

 In her notes,